AaronLasseigne/active_interaction/README.md

 This project uses [Semantic Versioning][].
 Check out [the change log][] for a detailed list of changes.

-ActiveInteraction works will all supported versions of Ruby (2.0 through 2.2) and ActiveModel (3.2 through 4.2).
+ActiveInteraction works with all supported versions of Ruby (2.0 through 2.2) and ActiveModel (3.2 through 4.2).

 ## Basic usage